golang-jwt/jwt/README.md

 This project uses [Semantic Versioning 2.0.0](http://semver.org).
 Accepted pull requests will land on `main`.
 Periodically, versions will be tagged from `main`.
 You can find all the releases on [the project releases page](https://github.com/golang-jwt/jwt/releases).

-While we try to make it obvious when we make breaking changes, there isn't a great mechanism for pushing announcements out to users.
-You may want to use this alternative package include: `gopkg.in/golang-jwt/jwt.v3`.
-It will do the right thing WRT semantic versioning.

 **BREAKING CHANGES:***
-* Version 3.0.0 includes _a lot_ of changes from the 2.x line, including a few that break the API.
-We've tried to break as few things as possible, so there should just be a few type signature changes.
 A full list of breaking changes is available in `VERSION_HISTORY.md`.
 See `MIGRATION_GUIDE.md` for more information on updating your code.

 ## Usage Tips